 There are a few levels to PayPal merchant fees.
-Let’s check out a breakdown of what you can expect to pay depending on what level of service you use when taking PayPal payments.
+Here's a breakdown of what you can expect to pay depending on what level of service you use when taking PayPal payments.

 Standard PayPal Transaction Fees

-This is the most popular way to receive funds through PayPal and it is a good fit for most online business people.
+This is the most popular way to receive funds through PayPal, and it is a good fit for most online business owners.

 Here is the fee breakdown:

-- Online transactions with funds coming from inside the U.S.—the fee is 2.9 percent of the transaction amount.
-Plus, a fixed fee of 30 cents.
+- Online transactions with funds coming from inside the United States are charged a fee of 2.9% of the transaction amount, plus a fixed fee of 30 cents.

-- An online transaction where the funds come from outside the U.S.—the fee is 4.4 percent of the transaction amount.
-Plus, a fixed fee based on the currency.
+- An online transaction where the funds come from outside the United States is charged 4.4% of the transaction amount, plus a fixed fee based on the currency.

-- One thing to note is that there is no fee to sign up, no fee to terminate your relationship with PayPal, and there are no monthly fees.
+- There is no fee to sign up, no fee to terminate your relationship with PayPal, and no monthly fees.
 You can accept payment through PayPal or from all major credit cards.

-One way to reduce your fees—if you generally accept payments less than $10—is to sign up for micropayment process.
-To qualify, your PayPal account must be in good standing (no negative balance), you may not be using PayPal Payments Pro, and you have to submit a simple application.
+One way to reduce your fees—if you generally accept payments less than $10—is to sign up for the micropayment process.
+To qualify, your PayPal account must be in good standing (no negative balance), you must not be using PayPal Payments Pro, and you must submit a simple application.

-- If the customer is paying from an account in the U.S., the fee is 5 percent of the transaction.
+- If the customer is paying from an account in the United States, the fee is 5% of the transaction.

-- If payments come from people outside the U.S., the fee is 6.5 percent of the transaction amount.
+- If payments come from people outside the United States, the fee is 6.5% of the transaction amount.

 PayPal Currency Fees

 There are also fees associated with accepting payments from other countries.
-This includes a 2.5 percent charge for changing currencies and a 1.5 percent fee for taking payments from another country.
+This includes a 2.5% charge for changing currencies and a 1.5% fee for taking payments from another country.

 There are fees per transaction to have your virtual credit card terminal:

-- International transactions – 4.4 percent + fixed fee depending on currency per transaction
+- International transactions: 4.4% plus a fixed fee depending on the currency per transaction

 An Easy Way to Save on PayPal Fees

 Many online entrepreneurs have missed one quick and easy step to lower their PayPal merchant fees.
-Instead of the usual 2.9 percent fee (plus 30 cents) per transaction that PayPal charges, you can reduce your fee amount to as low as 1.9 percent.
-May not seem like much, but it definitely adds up over time.
+Instead of the usual 2.9% fee (plus 30 cents) per transaction that PayPal charges, you can reduce your fee amount to as low as 1.9%.
+It may not seem like much, but it definitely adds up over time.

-You simply apply for the “merchant rate” through the PayPal site.
-To do so, just log in to your account, go to Profile and Settings, then My Money, then click on Merchant Fees and fill out the application.
+To do so, you simply apply for the “merchant rate” through the PayPal site by logging in to your account and going to Profile and Settings, then My Money, and then clicking on Merchant Fees and filling out the application.